bibleexchange/courses/book-of-romans/001_doctrinal/403_god-will-fulfill-his-promise.md

 <!-- -->
 <!-- -->
 <!-- -->
 ## III.
-God will Fulfill His Promise – Romans 4:18-25
+God will Fulfill His Promise &mdash; Romans 4:18-25

 ### The Promise to Abraham, vs.18-22